Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 The Tseitin algorithm converts a formula in propositional logic into a CNF formula.

-The Tseitin Converter is in charge of converting the expression in CNF form, using the Tseitin transformation.
+In this case, the _Converter_ is in charge of converting the expression in CNF form, using the Tseitin transformation.
 It is implemented through a _case class_ that extends the **Converter** trait implementing the convert method.
+Following the functional approach, the implementation is hidde inside a private object.

+QUI DIAG PACKAGE TSEITIN

 The idea behind the Tseitin transformation is to introduce new auxiliary variables for subformulas in the original formula.